microsoft/vscode-chrome-debug/README.md

 * Check the console for warnings that this extension prints in some cases when it can't attach
 * Ensure the code in Chrome matches the code in Code.
 Chrome may cache an old version.
 * If you set a breakpoint in code that runs immediately when the page loads, you won't hit that breakpoint until you refresh the page.
 * File a bug in this extension's [GitHub repo](https://github.com/Microsoft/vscode-chrome-debug).
 Set the "diagnosticLogging" field in your launch config and attach the logs when filing a bug.
+You can drag this file into the GitHub comment box: `~/.vscode/extensions/msjsdiag.debugger-for-chrome/vscode-chrome-debug.txt`.